CodingItWrong/codingitwrong.com/_posts/2023-12-04-marathon-infinity-lan.md

 ![The Marathon Infinity Gather Network Game dialog, with players named Pismo and TAM in game](/img/posts/marathon-lan/gather-network-game-added.png)

 Then click OK and the game will start!

+*Thanks to cheesestraws and treellama on 68kmla.org for additions and corrections!*